jtod/Sigma16/app/doc/src/userguide.md

 you how to enter and run a program, and how to use the programming environment.

-## Tutorial

-These short and simple tutorials show you how to use the system.
+The following short tutorials show you how to use the system.
 You can keep the tutorials visible in the right panel while following along with the exercises in the main panel.

-### The user interface
+## Tutorial: Run an example program

-*Topics:* components of the user interface, adjusting size of the user guide, the tabs for switching among the working areas
+*Topics:* components of the user interface, adjusting size of the user guide, the tabs for switching among the working areas, and the steps for running a program.
+Registers, constants and addition.

 Let's start by looking at the different parts of the user interface.
 The main window contains three main sections.
 The largest area, on